williexu/pql/README.md

 Note that the version number of the artifact may be different, and that setting the heap size is not strictly required.
 If not set, it will use the JVM default of 1/4 system RAM.

+## Administration

+### API Versioning
+Consumers may find need to make breaking API changes.
+The pqlserver API specification format supports multiple specs, and nests them under version keys like :v1, which is the default for generated specs.
+Client tools provide mechanisms to select an API version from those available.
+If you need to make breaking changes, the typical workflow would be to duplicate your existing schema, modulo motivating specification changes, under an incremented version key.
+Deprecation and/or retirement policies are of course your business.

 ## License